jolyonb/starting-inflation/aws/details.md

 In "Instances", go to "Elastic Block Store", "Volumes".
 Click on Create Volume
 Choose the appropriate parameters.
 Make sure that it's in the same zone as the instance though!
+(Note: If you select the format to be a 100 Gb empty file system, that overrides the size option that you selected above!
+Also note that you pay for the size of the drive you create, not how much data you store on it.)
 Righ click on your volume, and attach it to your instance.

 In ssh, see available disks using